 Plastic not made from the above six plastics is lumped together as a number 7 plastic.
 This group include Polycarbonate which is used in plastic baby bottles, clear plastic sippy cups, sports water bottles, large water storage containers, metal food can liners, some juice and ketchup containers, compact discs, cell phones, computers.

 Polycarbonate belongs is this group and leaches bisphenol-A (BPA) and BPS both potent endocrine disruptors linked to interfering with proper mood, growth, development, sexual function, reproductive function, and puberty, among other essential human developmental processes.
 They are also suspected of increasing the risk of adult reproductive cancers, obesity, heart disease, and type 2 diabetes.

 Most types of plastic can be recycled today.
 The real challenge with recycling plastic is that often the recycle costs are higher than production of the new plastic.
-About 15% of all plastics are recycled.
-The recycle process is limited because of the the degradation of the recycled product.

 Which plastic can be recycled?